mattrussi/gitlab-com-runbooks/docs/patroni/postgresql-backups-wale-walg.md

 ## Troubleshooting
-**NB: the document below is slightly outdated, refering WAL-E, but in general, WAL-E instructions are relevalt to WAL-G**

-**TODO: update it**

 ### How to Check if WAL-G Backups are Running

 #### Daily backups ("base backups" or "wal-g_backup_push")

+WAL-G `/opt/wal-g/bin/backup.sh` script is running on all machines in the patroni cluster.
+However, the "base backups" actually runs only in the **first Replica that aquires a Consul lock** for the job execution.

 You can check WAL-G `backup-push` in several ways:

 1. Metric (injected via prometheus push-gateway from the backup script):
 [gitlab_com:last_wale_successful_basebackup_age_in_hours](https://thanos.gitlab.net/graph?g0.range_input=1d&g0.max_source_resolution=0s&g0.expr=gitlab_com%3Alast_wale_successful_basebackup_age_in_hours&g0.tab=0)
-1. using Kibana (not valid anymore as wal-g logs are not yet shipped): <!-- TODO: implement redirect of wal-g output to syslog similar to https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/10499 -->
+1. using Kibana (not valid while wal-g logs are not yet shipped to Elastic Search): <!-- TODO: implement redirect of wal-g output to syslog similar to https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/10499 -->
   - [`log.gprd.gitlab.net`](https://log.gprd.gitlab.net)
   - index: `pubsub-system-inf-gprd`
   - document field: `json.ident` with value `wal_g.worker.upload`